Begadmohamed/mini-paint/README.md

 - **Java OOP** for robust and modular design.
 - **Swing Library** for a seamless GUI experience.
 - **Serialization** for saving and loading shapes.

+## UML Class Diagram 📈

+The system's design is based on Object-Oriented Programming (OOP) principles, using inheritance and polymorphism to manage shapes.
+Below is a textual representation of the UML class diagram for the application:

+"C:\Users\ghane\OneDrive\Documents\NetBeansProjects\Lab8\_Lab8_UML.png"